 We're making your online banking experience even more secure.
 From time to time, you may need to answer a security question or enter a security code to log in.
 This is just to add an extra layer of security and is for your protection.
 If you have any questions, please give us a call at (800) 743-7228.

 Telephone and Text Message Scams

 Fraudsters may attempt to impersonate the credit union or other financial institutions by requesting information via telephone or text message.
 Be cautious of giving out any personal information to an unsolicited phone call.
 If you feel a call or text message stating to be from Arrowhead Credit Union is suspicious, call us at (800) 743 - 7228 to validate it's us.

 Email and Phishing Scams

 It is common for scammers to try and trick people into providing personal information such as usernames, passwords, and other sensitive information.
 These are often fraudulent emails, text messages, or phone calls intended to look like they were sent from a trusted source.
 If you receive communication claiming to be from Arrowhead Credit Union, be sure you know it’s from us.
 If you feel anything is questionable, we encourage you to call us directly at (800) 743-7228 to confirm before clicking or providing any account information.

 Check out some practical tips from the FTC to help you identify and avoid phishing attempts and recommendations for what to do if you find yourself the victim of a phishing scam.

 The most successful scams are those that tie into a person's emotions.
-Fraudsters attempt to gain your trust through social media channels and dating sites, while sharing stories of financial hardship.
+Fraudsters attempt to gain your trust through social media channels and dating sites while sharing stories of financial hardship.
 The fraudster then requests their victims to pay them through money wiring, prepaid reload cards, or request access to bank accounts, credit cards, or national identification numbers to help with the supposed financial hardship.
-Be wary of online relationships, and if you believe you are victim to such a scam, immediately pause all communication.
+Be wary of online relationships, and if you believe you are a victim of such a scam, immediately pause all communication.